 Como Cathedral and its small square was one of the prettiest we found.
 The gothic style church was constructed in the 14th century, it has towers, intricate stonework and an extravagantly decorated interior.
 A perfect place to end our day in Como.

-The food was fantastic, a huge bowl of spaghetti bolognaise for Piper and a tagliatelle with pesto (nothing like the pesto pasta from my uni days) for me.
+The food was fantastic.
+A huge bowl of Spaghetti Bolognese for Piper and a tagliatelle with pesto (nothing like the pesto pasta from my uni days) for me.
 We were in carb heaven!

-If you have more than just one day then there are plenty of other thigs to do in Como with kids that we didn’t manage including exploring further round the lake.
+If you have more than just one day then there are plenty of other things to do in Como with kids that we didn’t manage including exploring further round the lake.

 Boat trip on Lake Como.

-Or if you don’t fancy something quite so opulent, there is a regular ferry service which is much cheaper but still a great way to get out on the lake.
+Or if you don’t fancy something quite so opulent, there is a regular ferry service which is much cheaper.
+It’s still a great way to get out on the lake.

-Close to the Duomo is the fascinating archeological museum filled with local artifacts making it a great place to teach kids about the surrounding area.
+Close to the Duomo is the fascinating archeological museum filled with local artefacts making it a great place to teach kids about the surrounding area.